-Apart from adding comfort to your home, insulating your house also helps reduce energy bills and create a healthier environment.
+Apart from adding comfort to your home, making the home improvement of insulating your house also helps reduce energy bills and create a healthier environment.
 Whether it’s a new home or an existing one, adding insulation can make living in your home more enjoyable, especially if you reside in places where the weather conditions are extreme.

 But most people when they think of insulation, they only think about how it can keep their houses warm.
 However, it is something that goes on all year round.
 So, what are the benefits of insulating your home?
 Find out from this guide.